|Nutrition Facts (per serving)|

 Bake the meatballs as directed on the package.
 Set aside.
 Cook the spaghetti as directed on the package.
 Drain and set aside.

 Meanwhile, add the oil to a large skillet and cook the bell pepper and onion stir-fry (or any other frozen vegetable combination) as directed on package, stirring frequently, until crisp-tender.

 When the veggies are cooked, stir in the meatballs, the cooked and drained spaghetti, the pesto, and the half and half.
-Cook this mixture over medium heat for a few minutes, stirring constantly, until the food is hot.
+Cook this mixture over medium heat for a few minutes, stirring constantly, until hot.